lmammino/loige.co/astro/src/content/posts/2014-02-10_writing-a-new-extractor-for-php-oauth-user-data/index.md

   - oauth
   - instagram
   - github
+description: This post explains how to add support for Instagram to the PHPoAuthUserData library by writing a dedicated extractor class.
+It illustrates the concepts of loaders, normalizers and mapping to extract user profile data from the Instagram API.
 ---

 In my [previous post](http://loige.com/new-php-library-php-oauth-user-data/) I introduced my latest library [PHPoAuthUserData](https://github.com/Oryzone/PHPoAuthUserData) that allows to abstract the process of